dfkaye/module-api-tests/README.md

 module-api-tests
 ================

-explores interesting side-effects and anti-patterns in the exports api
+exploring side-effects, anti-patterns in the commonjs exports api.

 tests
 -----